Rishabh068/Newsletter-/README.md

 # Newsletter-

-Here is link to website
-simplpe website for subscribing to my newsletters
+simple website for subscribing to my newsletters